alimhaq/webrtc-visualizer/README.md

 ### Audio to Visual Conversion using Canvas

 Converting the audio from the WebRTC stream to a visual output proved to be a bit of a task as well; in order to do this in JS, one needs to create an AudioContext object and then create an analyser object as well as a source object from that.
 This proved problematic because creating a mediaStreamSource object ended up triggering a function in the code earlier, which caused the app to mistakenly think the second peer connecting was the visual output.
-This bug is still in the process of being resolved.
+In order to get around this, the runVisualizer function has to be called after the second stream is established.

 ```javascript
 function runVisualizer() {